 The Catalina Foothills Unified School District (CFSD) has an open enrollment program pursuant to A.R.S.
-15-816 et seq. to provide educational options for both resident and nonresident students.
+15-816 et seq., to provide educational options for both resident and nonresident students.
 The primary driver for admitting nonresident students to CFSD is to achieve and maintain a system wide student enrollment that supports the efficient operation of all CFSD schools.
-The open enrollment program described in this policy shall be placed on the CFSD website and made available to the public on request.
+The open enrollment program described in this policy shall be placed on the CFSD website.

 Resident transfer pupil means a CFSD resident pupil who is enrolled in or seeking enrollment in a school that is within CFSD but outside the attendance area of the pupil's residence.

 Nonresident pupil means a pupil who resides in this state, but not in CFSD, and who is seeking enrollment in a CFSD school.